candlecorp/wick/docs/content/wick/getting-started/webassembly.md

 Outside the loop we can do whatever cleanup we need and close the output streams with `outputs.rendered.done()`.
 The streams will close automatically when the operation returns, but it's good practice to close them explicitly.

-# Run just build
+# Run `just build`

 Run the `just build` task to compile our code to WebAssembly, embed our component definition and types, and sign the module with our private key.
-If you don't have any keys yet, `wick` will make them for you automatically and put them in `~/.wick/keys/`.
+If you don't have any keys yet, they will be automatically generated for you by `wick` when you run `just build` and they will be put in `~/.wick/keys/`.

 ```console
 $ just build